4a6166/sql-challenge/README.md

 All challenge files are under the `EmployeeSQL` directory.

 Graded files are as follows:
-- The file containing the table schemata is entitled `schemata.sql`.
+- The file containing the table schemata is entitled [schemata.sql](EmployeeSQL/schemata.sql).
-- The file containing the queries to answer the above data analysis questions is entitled `analysis.sql`.
+- The file containing the queries to answer the above data analysis questions is entitled [analysis.sql](EmployeeSQL/analysis.sql).
-- The image file of the ERD is entitiled `ERD.svg`.
+- The image file of the ERD is entitiled [ERD.svg](EmployeeSQL/ERD.svg).

 Additional files include the data files under the `data` directory and a text file for generating the ERD via [Quick Database Diagrams](www.quickdatabasediagrams.com).